Why Should You Redesign Your Website?

 How Often Should You Redesign Your Website?

 So, how often should you consider redesigning your website?
 The answer often comes intuitively when you’re in business.
-It’s that moment when you find yourself reevaluating your website’s structure (or your business structure), realizing it’s time for a tech-savvy facelift, or becoming aware of potential legal pitfalls, such as ADA compliance.
+It’s that moment when you find yourself reevaluating your website’s structure (or your business structure), realizing it’s time for a refresh, or becoming aware of potential legal issues, such as ADA compliance.
 Or maybe you just are looking to rebrand and are ready to upgrade your marketing.

 For our loyal, long-term clients, this feeling typically has led to a website redesign every 3 to 5 years with some on their third iteration.

 This might sound expensive or time-consuming.
-The key for long-term success with your website investment is starting on a stable, global platform that many utilize.
+The key to long-term success with your website investment is starting on a stable, global platform that many utilize.
 Then, web redesigns down the road are feasible and cost-effective on the current platform.
-And, if its a common platform that most web designers utilize, you will have many options to pair with a great designer.
+And, if it’s a common platform that most web designers utilize, like WordPress, you will have many options to pair with a great designer.

 What are some of the benefits of a website redesign?

-Website design isn’t just about enhancing aesthetics; it’s about aligning your website with the cutting-edge practices of modern marketing.
+Website design isn’t just about enhancing aesthetics; it’s about upgrading your website with the practices of modern marketing.
 A few of the benefits of a website redesign are:

 Staying in Step with Design Trends:

 Consider your website as a reflection of your brand’s identity.
-Just as your brand evolves, your website should align with the latest design approaches, ensuring a consistently fresh and engaging online presence and user experience for your users.
+Just as your brand evolves, your website should align with the latest design styles and techniques, ensuring a consistently fresh and engaging online presence and user experience for your customers.
 Does your website’s look and feel align with how you want to be perceived?
 How does it compare to your competitors?

 Embracing SEO Evolution: